sayedsayedy/InstaHacking/README.md

-# Instagram Security Testing Tool
+# Instagram Password Cracker

-## Author
-Sayed Sayedy
+## Super Ethical Hacking Tool for Pentesting by Sayed Sayedy

 ## Description
 This tool is designed for ethical hackers to identify security vulnerabilities and weak passwords in Instagram accounts.
 Ensure you have proper authorization before using this tool.